Possible benefits of Estrogen Supplementation Could Include:

 What Should You Do?

 Healthy eating, regular and “smart” exercise, stress management, all are necessary to maintain or obtain an excellent quality of life.
-When these are combined with correct hormone therapy, your chances of living a long healthy life are greatly increased.

 Possible Side Effects: